Table of Contents

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code P22, which indicates a transaction that was not processed correctly by the merchant.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code P22 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Under normal circumstances, this chargeback should be easy to avoid.
-Point-of-sale terminals read the encoded card number directly off the chip or magnetic stripe, and standard authorization procedures will check the card number against the CID and billing address—if a card number is submitted that does not match the one provided by the customer, it should generate an immediate error before the transaction proceeds to completion.
+Point-of-sale terminals read the encoded card number directly off the chip or magnetic stripe, and standard authorization procedures for card-not-present transactions will check the card number against the CVV and billing address—if a card number is submitted that does not match the one provided by the customer, it should generate an immediate error before the transaction proceeds to completion.

 However, when merchants manually key in payment card credentials or skip the important authorization step, it is possible to submit a charge to the wrong account number.

 Data entry errors or software problems can cause this chargeback.
 When stored payment credentials are used, it is possible for merchants to pull the wrong file, enter incorrect data, and charge the wrong card.
-This is also possible when transactions are keyed manually—the merchant might transpose some numbers and charge a valid but unrelated card number.
+This is also possible when transactions are keyed manually.

 It would be unusual, but not impossible, to encounter this reason code in a friendly fraud scenario.